 Section 3.4 Slope

-In SectionĀ 3, we observed that a constant rate of change between points produces a linear relationship, whose graph is a straight line.
-Such a constant rate of change has a special name, slope, and weā€™ll explore slope in more depth here.
+In Section 3, we saw that a steady, constant rate of change between points means there is a linear relationship between \(x\) and \(y\text{.}\) A steady, constant rate of change has a special name, slope, and we’ll explore slope more in this section.

 Subsection 3.4.1 What is slope?

-Given a graph with points, when the rate of change from one point to the next never changes, those points must fall on a straight line, as in FigureĀ 2.
-Rather than say ā€œconstant rate of changeā€ in every such situation, there is a specific word for this.
+Given a graph with points plotted, when the rate of change from one point to the next one never changes, those points must all be on a straight line as in Figure 2.
+Instead of saying “steady, constant rate of change”, there is a special word for this.

 Definition 3.4.3.
 Slope.

-Considering the definition for rate of change, this means that when \(x\) and \(y\) are two variables where the rate of change between any two points is always the same, then you can calculate slope, \(m\text{,}\) by finding two distinct data points \((x_1,y_1)\) and \((x_2,y_2)\text{,}\) and calculating
+Considering the definition for rate of change, this means that when \(x\) and \(y\) are two variables where the rate of change between two points is always the same, then you can calculate slope, \(m\text{,}\) by finding two distinct data points \((x_1,y_1)\) and \((x_2,y_2)\text{,}\) and calculating

-\begin{equation} m=\frac{\text{change in $y$}}{\text{change in $x$}}=\frac{\Delta y}{\Delta x}=\frac{y_2-y_1}{x_2-x_1}\text{.}\tag{3.4.1} \end{equation}
+m=\frac{\text{change in $y$}}{\text{change in $x$}}=\frac{\Delta y}{\Delta x}=\frac{y_2-y_1}{x_2-x_1}\text{.}\tag{3.4.1}

 A slope is a rate of change.
 So if there are units for the horizontal and vertical variables, then there will be units for the slope.
 The slope will be measured in \(\frac{\text{vertical units}}{\text{horizontal units}}\text{.}\) If the slope is nonzero, we say that there is a linear relationship between \(x\) and \(y\text{.}\) When the slope is \(0\text{,}\) we say that \(y\) is constant with respect to \(x\text{.}\)